drojaazu/jstrings/README.md

 Optional; default is disabled (will include JIS X 0201 code points as valid matches).

-	-l
-	--multiline

-Do not break the string on CR/LF characters.
-Such characters will instead appear as /0D and /0A respectively in the output string.

 ## Output

 Found strings are prepended with the offset in which they were found in the original data and sent to stdout.
 Strings are converted to UTF-8 using libiconv.
 The original encoding can be preserved by using the `--raw` option.